apurva-modi/WSPT-quiz-webApp/README.md

-# WSPT-quiz-webApp
+# Quiz Web Application.
-This repo demonstrate a full-stack quiz app, with the student and the Admin view.
+This project demonstrate a full-stack quiz app, with the student and the Admin view.
+The quiz is a multi page view and

 ### DB connection
 -  connection.php